yash-hiru/Project-DSA-Repo/src/com/hiru/tips/StandardTemplates.md

 5. Quickly demonstrates your strong analytical, coding, DSA skills.

 6. Makes easier to make incremental changes on top of standard template algo.

+#### DISCUSS APPROACH (SOLUTIONS) (5-10 mins)

+- DO discuss approaches with tradeoff
+- AVOID wasting time on over-communication and irrelevant details.  (e.g. discussing brute force appraoch in detail even though optimal approach is there.)
+- BE CONFIDENT on PROPOSAL and GET BUY IN for OPTIMAL approach.
+- DO think on generalizing (e.g. taking K for fixed set of inputs than hardcoding them)
+- DO Trade offs with time-space complexities.
+Recurrent relation as applicable.
+- ```[Still keep possibility open for even further for further optimization.]```

+#### IMPLEMENTATION--- (15-20 Mins)

+- DO Implement agreed upon approach ONLY
+- DONT seek for hint
+- DONT miss edge case
+- WRITE Core working function than outline classes and other utilities.
+- DATA TYPE-- Int vs Long ( big size solutions), see if overflow/underflow etc.
+- Self Review
+- DON'T Read code while writing
+- CODE revision1 and THEN EXPLAIN -- Ask for 10 mins for coding if that works

+#### [Optional] REFACTORING(NICE to have)--- ( 10 mins)

+- Refactor (Initial function --> class --> Refactoring --> Assume TODOs)

+##### DRY RUN (5-10 mins)

+- DRYRUN implementation
+- FIX edge cases, bugs etc. without any help

+### Groundwork

+1. Read problem carefully

+2. Identify datatype ( simpler is better)

+3. Pefer simpler datatypes

+4. Identify the multiple entities and relationships

 ---